 Rob Pincus conducts ballistic gelatin testing on the new Hybrid-X ammunition from Winchester.
-He fires three rounds of 9mm Winchester Hybrid-X from 12 feet into 10% ballistic gelatin through two layers of cotton fabric, to obtain wound ballistics data.
+He fires a round of 9mm Winchester Hybrid-X into 10% ballistic gelatin through two layers of cotton fabric, to obtain wound ballistics data.
 What sets the Hybrid-X ammunition apart from other rounds?

 Ammunition is a necessary part of our self-defense gear.
 With Hybrid-X ammo, the round penetrates into the core before the fragmentation starts.
 A traditional bonded hollow-point round also opens up only after it has penetrated the body, but the Winchester Hybrid-X gets deeper into the body before it begins to spread out the damage.

 Vital organs are deep in the body, not near the surface.
 Wound ballistics show that a round that fragments as soon as it hits a target does much less damage than one that fragments only after penetrating deep into the target.
 Hybrid-X is designed to give multiple fragmentation paths but still penetrate the 12 to 15 inches that we look for in a defensive round.